khalibre-public/centos-jdk/README.md

     JDK 8 (in the jdk8 branch)

-Both images extend the khalibre/centos-base:latest image and add latest OpenJDK distribution for selected version.
+Both images extend the khalibre/centos-base:latest image and add Azul Zulu 8 distribution for selected version.
 Additionally a JAVA_HOME environment variable is set.
 Availability

 Both images are built on Docker HUB and available for immediate pull from the public registry.

-OpenJDK 8
+Azul Zulu 8

 docker pull khalibre/centos-jdk:8